cjohns95/Item-Price-Scraper-for-OSRS/README.md

 ### Installing

-Just place the python script and the CSV file in the same folder and you're good to go.
+Just place the python script, CSV, and text files in the same folder and you're good to go.
+If it fails to run, make sure you have the required python modules installed.

 ### Deployment